bradberger/silex-app/readme.md

 various service providers via a single yaml configuration file, and set up different configurations based on environments.

+It uses Eloquent by default instead of Doctrine, because adding an ORM is an upgrade in our opinion!

 Documentation forthcoming!

 ## Usage